eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 .. _user_manual_configuration_downsampling:

-Down-sampling
+Downsampling
 ^^^^^^^^^^^^^

 The ``downsampling`` tag reduces the sampling rate of the received data by only keeping *1* out of every *n* samples received (per topic), where *n* is the value specified under the ``downsampling`` tag.
-When the ``max-rx-rate`` tag is also set, down-sampling only applies to messages that have passed the ``max-rx-rate`` filter.
+When the ``max-rx-rate`` tag is also set, downsampling only applies to messages that have passed the ``max-rx-rate`` filter.
 It only accepts positive integers.
 By default it is set to ``1``; it accepts every message.